python-effect/effect/README.md

 highlighted from a number of different use cases.

-## Monads for Python
+## IO Monad for Python

-Effects are very analogus to IO monads.
-The Effect class is similar to the IO type, in that it "tags" (or wraps) your return type, and `Effect.on_success` is like the bind function (`>>=`), indicating that the function passed is to be called with the result of the effect.
+Effects are vaguely analogus to IO monads.
+The Effect class can be compared to the IO type, which tags (or wraps) your result type, and `Effect.on_success` is somewhat like the bind function (`>>=`), indicating that the function passed is to be called with the result of the effect.

-This library encourages a convention of representing your effects as *transparent data*, which we call the "intent" of an effect.
+Haskell's "Either" can be thrown in to handle `.on_success` vs `.on_error`.

+But Effect is a little more than just the IO monad, since Effects make available the intent as *transparent data*.
 By transparent, I specifically mean that it should be an inert data structure with public attributes describing everything necessary to perform the effect.
-In Haskell, typically when you write an IO function, the only thing you can do with it is return it up to main to perform it.
-No way to inspect the operation.
+In Haskell, a function that returns `IO a` can only be returned up to main and performed -- there is no way to introspect what the function wants to do (for, e.g., testing purposes).

 Representing effects as transparent data gives us two advantages:

 - the ability to provide alternative implementations (such as an asynchronous